 The Salvator Rosa part of Carnarvon National Park is on Kairi Country.
 I acknowledge the Traditional Custodians of this area and their deep and ongoing connection to Country, and pay my respects to their Elders past and present.

-The Salvator Rosa section of Carnarvon National Park doesn’t offer anywhere near the spectacular sights that Carnarvon Gorge has.
-It also doesn’t have the rugged beauty and Aboriginal rock art you can find at the Mount Moffatt section.
+The Salvator Rosa section of Carnarvon National Park in the Sandstone Belt doesn’t offer anywhere near the spectacular sights that Carnarvon Gorge has.
+It also doesn’t have the rugged beauty and Aboriginal rock art you can find at Mount Moffatt.

 But if you’re after a peaceful camping experience while enjoying some sandstone formations, then Salvator Rosa is just the place.